jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 _Louis XIV (1643-1715) spent an estimated 50% of France's annual Gross National Product to build and maintain his Palace at Versailles, he didn't even pay taxes.
 He was a self-described god on earth.
 The people could even buy tickets to tour the palace.
 It wasn't long before the country "heard the people sing" as the people became player gods by reaching for the levers of power._

 During this transformation, frontline problems piled up for the people.
 Their situation barely changed, and arguably got worse from 1000 to 1778.
 Their houses were still thatched.
 They did manual labor all day.
 They still paid almost all the taxes but were banned from advancing in official society.
 Feudalism became a caste system controlled by con artists.
 The leaders fought against distributing the benefits of an advancing civilization to the people doing the work on the frontline.
-We rightfully call Antagonist Kings Darth King.
+We thus rightfully call Antagonist Kings; Darth King.

 When the people were under the Protagonist Kings they tended the fields, make the barrels, and fought the barbarians, they were player gods.
 They were helping their civilization prosper.
-With each new era, came more powerful tools.
-Along the way of progress, society's ruling philosophy of "nobles divine right to rule" flipped from being a classic story to an art and spectacle one.
+With each new era, came more powerful tools, and thus new levers of power.
+Along the way of progress, society's ruling philosophy of "nobles divine right to rule" flipped from being a classic story to a selfish and spectacle one.
 The practical reason for noble divinity, fighting off anarchy, was ignored.
 The nobles lost the plot of their own stories.
 They turned their people from player gods into extras.
 It sent Darth King's civilizations into revolutions, and cost him his head.

 ## Repeat Story